rollersteaam/breadgetter/Spec.md

 - Easily be 'in the know' on everything happening right now
 - Easily keep track and find out more on what's been happening
 - Know where and how to lend a hand right when it's needed

+### Why Breadgetter?
+Most teams have problems of figuring out what everybody else is up to.
+Without the knowledge, some people may think nothing is going on and may act lax, when the reality is a lot is happening behind the scenes.
+Breadgetter aims to eliminate this problem, so that people who fall behind don't fall behind for long.
+Not only that, but with improved alertness, people are more likely to offer a helping hand, with up-to-date knowledge on what's happening.

+Breadgetter improves financial review as well.
+The standard way, Expense365, has no visualisation, is opaque to all society members aside from a select few (despite the President not having an issue with this), and is not easy to access (there is no web version, it is only mobile).

+While Breadgetter cannot replace the Guild's solution for probably legal reasons, its aim is to have better visualisation, access and usability.